-Almost time for the new school year.
-We’ll all go back to our classrooms and tell students to follow their dreams.
+Welcome to 2020!
+Time to make new resolutions, right?
+And we’ll all go back to our classes and tell students to follow their dreams.
 Never quit!
 You can be anything you dream of being!!!
 Except…

 A dream is a regular idea with a fancy name.
 That’s all it is.
 It’s an idea that popped into the head.
 Understanding that is very important.
 Why?
 Have you ever had a bad idea?
 Ever looked back at something and thought, “Whoa.
 I shouldn’t have done that.
 That was a bad idea.”
 Be realistic: Lots of people have bad ideas.
 And if a dream is an idea with a fancy name, lots of people have bad dreams, so to speak.
 If lots of people have bad dreams, lots of students do, too.
 How do we deal with students who have “stupid” dreams?